 “I fell forward into my friend and over to the side of the railing, my arm clutched as my muscles pulled to a painful angle.
 Then down to a knee, I quickly spun to face my attacker.
-No one was behind me.”
+No one was there.”

 Reported to Ohio State Reformatory’s Facebook Page – –

 “On my last visit to the Mansfield, my camera and recorder picked up some tapping on the walls of a jail cell.
 My friend and I thought it was Morse Code.
-My buddy was in the military, and being familiar with the code, he listened closely.
+My buddy was military and familiar with the code.
+He listened closely.

-“It wasn’t Morse, but maybe a code developed by prisoners to communicate without the guards knowing.
-The ‘tapping noise’ was caught on our recorder, just in that cell and at no other time during our visit.”
+“It wasn’t Morse.
+We thought it a code developed by prisoners to communicate without the guards knowing.
+The ‘tapping noise’ was caught on our recorder just in that cell.
+No other time during our visit.”

 The Hole (Solitary Confinement) – –

-The Hole embodied suffering for 100 years.
-20 small basement cells, dark on the sunniest day, and where inmates were forced down on roach covered floors, and starved with small portions of bread and water served every 3 days.
+It embodied suffering for 100 years.
+20 pitch black basement cells on the sunniest day.
+Inmates forced down on roach infested floors.
+Starved with small portions of bread and water served every 3 days.

-Visitors entering the Hole feel sick.
-Chills and the feeling someone is looking out from dark, empty cells.
-Some have seen glowing eyes.
+No surprise visitors entering The Hole feel sick.
+Also chills and the uneasy sense someone is watching from an empty cell.
+A few have seen glowing eyes.